-Posterior distributions of year class strength estimates from the base case model run are shown in Figure 6; the distribution from the base case model (using free trawl survey q's) differed little from the reference model (using nuisance trawl survey q's).
-Year classes were generally weak from 1982 to 1992, strong from 1993 to 1996, and average since then (although 2005 may be strong).
+Posterior distributions of year class strength estimates from the base case model run are shown in Figure 6; the distribution from the base case model differed little from the reference model.
+Year classes were generally weak from 1982 to 1992, strong from 1994 to 1996, 2005 to 2006, 2008 and 2010, and average since then.
 Overall, estimated year class strengths were not widely variable, with all medians being between 0.5 and 1.5.
-Consequently, biomass estimates for the stock declined through the 1990s, but have exhibited an upturn during the last 15 years (Figure 7).
+Consequently, biomass estimates for the stock declined through the 1990s, but have exhibited an upturn during the last 17 years (Figure 7).
 The biomass trajectory from the base case model was little different to that derived from the reference model.

-Biomass estimates for the stock appear very healthy, with estimated current biomass from the two reported models at 85-90% of B_0 (Figure 7, Table 17).
-Annual exploitation rates (catch over vulnerable biomass) were low (less than 0.06) in all years as a consequence of the high estimated stock size in relationship to the level of relative catches (Figure 8).
+Biomass estimates for the stock appear very healthy, with estimated current biomass from three reported models at 88-90% of B_0 (Figure 7, Table 16).
+Annual exploitation rates (catch over vulnerable biomass) were low (less than 0.05) in all years as a consequence of the high estimated stock size in relationship to the level of relative catches (Figure 8).

-Figure 6: LIN 5&6 - Estimated posterior distributions of year class strength from the base case run.
+Figure 6: LIN 5&6: Estimated posterior distributions of year class strength from the base case run.
 The horizontal line indicates a year class strength of one.
 Individual distributions show the marginal posterior distribution, with horizontal lines indicating the median.

-Figure 7: LIN 5&6 base model - Estimated median trajectories (with 95% credible intervals shown as dashed lines) for absolute biomass and biomass as a percentage of B{θ} .
+Figure 7: LIN 5&6 base model: Estimated median trajectories (with 95% credible intervals shown as dashed lines) for absolute biomass and biomass as a percentage of B{θ} .
+The management target of 40% B{θ} is represented as a solid line and the dashed line is the soft limit (20% B{θ}).

-Figure 8: LIN 5&6 base model - Exploitation rates (catch over vulnerable biomass) with 95% credible intervals shown as dashed lines.
+Figure 8: LIN 5&6 base model: Exploitation rates (catch over vulnerable biomass) with 95% credible intervals shown as dashed lines.

-Table 17: LIN 5&6 - Bayesian median and 95% credible intervals (in parentheses) of B{θ} and B{2014} (in tonnes), and B{2014} as a percentage of B{θ} for both model runs, and the probability that B{2014} is above 40% of B{θ} from the Base model.
+Table 16: LIN 5&6: Bayesian median and 95% credible intervals (in parentheses) of B{θ} and B{2018} (in tonnes), and B{2018} as a percentage of B{θ} , and the probability that B{2018} is above 40% of B{θ} from the Base model, Reference model and Base model with nuisance q's.